TA1AYH/Esp32AprsAIO/README.md

-# ESP32-APRS-AIO-with-GPS
+# APRS-AIO-ESP32-GPS
-Esp32 Aprs All in One with GPS ( Aprs tracker, Digipeater, iGate, repeater)
+APRS All in one ESP32 with GPS, Aprs tracker, Digipeater, iGate, repeater.